CMSC 435 PROBLEM STATEMENTS

 Commitment to environmental sustainability is enhanced when people have strong connections with other species.
 Strong connections with nature, in turn, enhance human health.
 The campus landscape supports a diversity of plant species that provide rich opportunities for developing those connections.
 But for most people those plants are little more than a green blur through which we rush as we go about our daily lives.
 Few students know they are in the midst of an Arboretum and Botanic Garden.
 Fewer know that the plants that surround us have fascinating stories to tell.
 Plants create the oxygen that allows our very existence.
 The food and fiber they provide have driven the development of society and culture as we know it.
 Plants also enrich our intellectual, aesthetic, and emotional lives, having played fundamental roles in arts and literature throughout human history.
 Plants are the source of pigments in paintings, dyes in textiles, subjects and symbols in literature, and form the very pages on which books are printed.

-We are crafting an experience, not just making a location-aware/AR application that dispenses plant information.
-We will recognize success when we see measurable improvement in the levels of engagement with the plant scene on campus, consistent with the abstract goals called out above.
-A substantial part of the project will thus be to derive and validate effective metrics, which will allow us to experiment with potential presentations and work flows.
+Remember, we are crafting an important user experience, not just making a location-aware/AR application that dispenses plant information.
+Overall we will recognize success when we see measurable improvement in the levels of engagement with the plant scene on campus, consistent with the abstract goals called out above.
+The successful AI component is just one piece of the puzzle to get right along the way.

 Our client in this project is Prof. Maile Neel in the Department of Plant Science and Landscape Architecture as well as the Department of Entomology UMD.